Homeschool Diner Logo -- 1960's style sign with atomic starburst

 thoughts and ideas on paper.
 As a result, the child typically produces

-written work well below his or her cognitive level and seems like it was
+written work well below his or her cognitive level, maybe seeming like it was

 written by a much younger child.

-Difficulties may include pain and fatigue when writing, slowness, illegible or
+Difficulties may include pain and fatigue when writing, slowness in writing,

-messy handwriting, spelling errors and reversals, difficulty generating ideas
+illegible or messy handwriting, and spelling errors and reversals, as well as

-about what to write, and trouble organizing ideas on paper.
+difficulty generating ideas about what to write, and trouble organizing ideas

 If you're already familiar with Dsygraphia and are looking for